SignalK/signalk.github.io/overview.md

   <figcaption>List of Available “Plugins”</figcaption>
 </figure>

-A [click here](https://www.npmjs.com/search?q=signalk-node-server-plugin) for a list of all the latest Signal K plugins or [click here](https://www.npmjs.com/search?q=signalk-webapp) for a list of the latest Signal K Web Apps that can be installed via NPM.
+Please [click here](https://www.npmjs.com/search?q=signalk-node-server-plugin) for a list of all the latest Signal K plugins or [click here](https://www.npmjs.com/search?q=signalk-webapp) for a list of the latest Signal K Web Apps that can be installed via NPM.
 Additional Signal K Apps and Solutions can be found on the [Applications and Solutions page]({{site.path}}/solutions.html).

 Signal K is an on-going, collaborative effort between a global network of volunteers and interested hardware